Nathan Gill has resigned as an assembly member, he has confirmed.

 Mr Gill tweeted on Wednesday: "It's with great sadness and relief that I am resigning as AM for North Wales and Mandy Jones will take my place."

-However, he will continue to work as an MEP - saying he has a duty to "leave voters" in Wales.
+He will continue to work as an MEP - saying he has a duty to "leave voters" in Wales.

 The former UKIP Wales leader had been part of the drive that led to the party winning its first seats in the assembly in 2016.

-However, a few months later he announced he was leaving the Senedd group, saying "infighting" had become a "distraction from its work.
+A few months later he announced he was leaving the Senedd group, saying "infighting" had become a "distraction from its work.

 Current Welsh party leader and AM Neil Hamilton said he did not think Mr Gill's decision would make "much difference", claiming: "We don't see him much in the assembly."